 No soundproof walls in a home office.
 No dual monitors.
 No comfy office chair.
 No sleep pods in the break room.
 No office bodega stacked to the rim.

 Students are known to be oddly productive in a time of their life that is the most disorganized.
-Oftentimes students don’t have a set study spot and have distractions ranging from pestering roommates to friends hitting up their phone to hangout.
+Often, students don’t have a set study spot and have distractions ranging from pestering roommates to friends hitting their phone to hang outhang out.

 Productive remote work culture is all about finding order in the chaos, making the most of the situation, and learning how to block out distractions.